tigusigalpa/moodle-block_wpfeed/README.md

 - **bootstrap**

 ### Built-in CSS classes to customize output styles without custom skins
-General WPFeed elements in the block has general CSS classes, some elements has own CSS id.
-You can customize these styles just writing an external CSS code.
+General WPFeed elements in the block have general CSS classes, some elements have their own CSS id.
+You can customize these styles by writing an external CSS code.
 Let's look at HTML structure of every WPFeed block content.

 - **$SKIN_NAME**: output skin from block settings.
 - **$POST_ID**: current post id from API